Connecting people with research: enhancing support,

 The PEARL Activity grants fund new activities every year that get people beyond the University involved in research.

 Staff and students can apply for funding to run an interactive event or demonstration at a local school, invite a community group to come and give their opinion on research or be participants (e.g. take a survey, offer opinion, help design research…), host a focus group or debate and more.
-The brief is designed to invite innovation, as showed in the success of the 8 funded PEARL 2018-19 projects.
+The brief is designed to invite innovation, as showed in the range of the 11 funded PEARL 2019-20 projects.

 Share & Celebrate